What Is Snap? How To Apply, Eligibility and How Much To Expect

 Income Limits

-Households must meet income tests unless all members are receiving SSI, TANF or general assistance.
-If a family member is older than 60 or someone who’s getting disability payments, only the net income test must be met.
+SNAP applicants must come under an income limit unless all members are receiving SSI, TANF or general assistance.
+If a family member is older than 60 or someone who’s getting disability payments, only the adjusted net income test must be met.

 Household SizeGross monthly income